Skip to content

 mkdir -p /etc/openvpn

 Next we create the file with vi and there you enter the text of your ovpn.config.
-Make sure you insert auth-user-pass /etc/openvpn/up into the config:
+Make sure you insert auth-user-pass /etc/openvpn/up into the config.
+Please also remove any of the lines relating to downgrading user privileges.
+Placing # in front of them turns them into comments:

 vi /etc/openvpn/TUN.ovpn